 BIRDS AND UV LIGHT

-UV bulb is essential to a bird’s health and overall well being.
+A UV bulbis essential to a bird’s health and overall well being.
 Ultraviolet rays from the sun stimulate hormones that are responsible for the growth of feathers.
 This helps tremendously when a bird is moulting, a natural occurrence of new feathers replacing old feathers that happens 2-3 times a year.
 Without this invaluable light source, the uncomfortable moulting process can take much longer, and cause undue stress on the bird.

 Birds have tetrachromatic vision (they have a fourth cone in their retinas) which allows them to see ultraviolet light.
 This allows them to identify friends and foes by illumination of this light on their ultraviolet-reflecting feathers.
 While the birds’ feathers reflect UV light, most plants absorb it, causing a huge contrast between the bird and the environment around them.
 Humans have trichromatic vision and cannot see this light.